 The State of the Sector survey, carried out annually by Gatehouse Communications, provides a snapshot of the practices of internal communications around the globe and has become a benchmark for this growing profession.
-There were plenty of positives to take away from the results for 2018 – communications teams taking a more joined up approach, the function having a clearer purpose and gaining a broader remit across the organisation, and internal communicators becoming increasingly viewed as trusted advisors.
-However, these gains were somewhat undermined by a serious deficiency in what is, for me, one of the most fundamental areas in communication - strategy and planning.
+There were plenty of positives to take away – communications teams taking a more joined up approach, the function having a clearer purpose and gaining a broader remit across the organisation, and internal communicators becoming increasingly viewed as trusted advisors.
+However, these gains were somewhat undermined by a serious deficiency in what is, for me, one of the most fundamental areas in communication: strategy and planning.

 A moment of full disclosure first.
 I am a real strategy devotee.
 Nothing makes me happier than developing a strategy that shows clear alignment to what the business wants to achieve, clarifies the role IC has to play and sets out the objectives and priorities to deliver demonstrable value back to the organisation.
 Having a good strategy has benefitted me throughout my in-house roles, and even now as I run my own business.
 Whilst I can’t proclaim the same love for planning, I appreciate that a strategy is nothing without the plan to deliver it.
 Therefore I can tolerate the process because, without it, I would not be able to achieve my aims and demonstrate my value.